Exhibits

 The Center offers an array of exhibits open to the public and suitable for all ages.
 A permanent installation reflects the many collections types the Center provides to the public.
 Specifically, this exhibit highlights The West Florida Flag Controversy, Revolt to Revolution, and An Incomplete Louisiana Purchase.

 We hope you enjoy the exhibit and all of the rich history that the Center has to offer.
-If you would like to arrange a special tour for school age children or to inquire further information, please contact the Center at 985-549-2151.

 The Cate Exhibit: